10 Must-Know Tips for Boondocking in an RV

-- GET RID OF FOOD PACKAGING: When you’re stocking your pantry for boondocking, get rid of extra packaging.
+- GET RID OF FOOD PACKAGING: When stocking your pantry for boondocking, get rid of extra packaging.
 Throw out cardboard boxes, plastic bags, styrofoam packaging, etc. Store grains and baking supplies in reusable bins, meat in reusable plastic containers, and take sodas out of the cardboard boxes.

 - PREP VEGGIES & FRUIT: Get rid of extra peelings, stems, and skins.
 Or freeze your vegetable scraps and make homemade broth!